aaronsaray/aaronsaray.com/_posts/2010-05-11-use-your-own-short-domain-while-waiting-for-bitly-pro.markdown

 ### Log In to Bit.Ly

-[Goto bit.ly](http://bit.ly) and login. (or create an account if you want).
+[Go to bit.ly](http://bit.ly) and login. (or create an account if you want).
 This is necessary so that you can now create and track your links.

 ### Modify your domain